Adobe For All Week 2021: Do One Thing Today

 In 2019, we began looking at internal promotions and horizontal movement across demographic groups, pioneering an important baseline tracking for what we call “opportunity parity.”
 We continue to focus on strengthening our career growth and mobility foundation for everyone at Adobe and provide transparency, learn and iterate as we move forward.

 In order to create products that solve challenging problems for people all over the world, companies need to hire employees who can bring diverse perspectives and life experiences.
 We’re committed to growing the talent pipeline by providing career opportunities to underrepresented and underserved students.

-Today we announced the Adobe Anchor School Program, which gives us the opportunity to partner with universities to develop unique solutions that expose students to careers in tech and prepare them with the creativity and digital skills they’ll need for the future.
-We’re excited to announce partnerships with Bowie State University, Winston-Salem State University and San José State University, the inaugural members of the program, with a $1 million donation to each school.
+Today, we’re launching a new initiative which will give us the opportunity to partner with universities to develop unique solutions that expose students to careers in tech and prepare them with the creativity and digital skills they’ll need for the future.
+As part of this, we’re excited to announce partnerships with Bowie State University, Winston-Salem State University and San José State University, the inaugural members of the program, with a $1 million donation to each school.

 We will strategically invest in providing students training, career readiness, internships, financial assistance, and digital tools to fuel their professional careers - at Adobe or elsewhere.
 The program offers a variety of resources and opportunities to help students and faculty prepare for careers in tech, including evolving curriculum, and hands-on work experience through programs like Experience Days and the Adobe Career Academy; as well as micro-internships for student athletes so they’re able to balance their athletic and professional aspirations.
 Adobe will also provide 100 annual scholarships of up to $15,000 USD each to students.